springernature/scigraph/2017/hackday-2017-06-23/README.md

 * Elasticsearch: `http://<your-vm-ip-address>:9200/_plugin/head`
 * Kibana: `http://<your-vm-ip-address>:5601`

-## Advanced: Logging in to your VM
+### Advanced: Logging in to your VM

+This won't be necessary in most cases, but if you....

 1. Ask the organisers for the IP address of your VM
 1. Download the [RSA private key](https://drive.google.com/open?id=0BxTNjwMyIXOoclE2VHdhaWtyLXM)